FY2018 Teaching Art Together Grant Guidelines

 As soon as possible after board approval of panel recommendations

-Eastern time on the deadline date.
-If the arts council does not receive the printed and signed application with
+date.
+If the arts council does not receive your printed and signed application, your application

 The arts council staff will offer the following support to ensure that program standards and goals are met: